-Your courses will be delivered both in face-to-face settings that promote personal interaction with faculty and colleagues, and in hybrid settings where flipped classroom technigues allow students to work on-line at times and face-to face at other times.
-Our professors use a variety of teaching environments - primarily discussions, online sessions, study abroad and professional conferences and collaborative assignments.
-The culminating project, your dissertation, is centered around your personal interests and goals, and may begin with thoughtul mentoring during your first courses.
+Your courses will be delivered both in face-to-face settings that promote personal interaction with faculty and colleagues, and in hybrid settings where flipped classroom techniques allow students to work on-line at times and face-to face at other times.
+Our professors use a variety of teaching environments — primarily discussions, online sessions, study abroad and professional conferences and collaborative assignments.
+The culminating project, your dissertation, is centered around your personal interests and goals, and may begin with thoughtful mentoring during your first courses.

 Your curriculum includes:

 - 18 credit hours in your area of concentration

 - 9 credit hours of electives related to your concentration

 Doctorate Program in Education Catalog